 assistance not turning up or not knowing when your assistance will arrive

 taxi drivers running the meter while helping you get into the cab or refusing to take you with an assistance dog

 Many travel providers have a compensation system, sometimes called ‘Delay Repay’.
 You may be able to make a claim without making an official complaint.

 there is a delay or cancellation to your journey

 you have to take another mode of transport, like a taxi, to finish your journey

-You need to make your first complaint with the company you travelled with, such as Virgin, Arriva or Northern Rail.
-The transport company should investigate your complaint.
+Make your complaint to the travel company first, such as Virgin, Arriva or Northern Rail.
+They should investigate your complaint.

 You do not have to complain at the time unless you want to.
 You can complain in writing or over the phone.
 If you complain in writing, keep a copy of your letter, email or ‘contact us’ form text, as well as the company’s responses, for your records.

 It’s important to complain to the company first to give them a chance to resolve the issue.
 You cannot take your complaint further, for example to the Rail Ombudsman, if you have not done this.